-Today, for instance, I read an article that said you should look for the positive in any situation.
-I thought about it, and decided that the only positive thing any of us get from a chronic condition is the knowledge that we positively don't want it anymore!
+While on my own road to wellness, I read many articles saying you should find the positive in any situation.
+This being so; it’s still easy to feel that the only positive thing we get from a chronic condition is the knowledge that we ‘positively’ don’t want it anymore!

 Tell your doctor about all those before him who have tried and failed

 Or even better, those who told you that they could help you and then after taking all your money, admitted they were stumped!

 Make sure you have an illness with a name

 If you don’t, you will be labeled a hypochondriac.

 I’m still working on my name, something that will encompass my 3 page list of symptoms.